civo/docs/content/docs/machine-learning/creating-a-new-kubeflow-notebook.md

 ## Accessing your Notebook Server

-Once your instance is running, you will be able to connect to it using the Connect button.
+Once your notebook server instance is running, you will be able to connect to it using the Connect button.

 ## The Notebook ServiceAccount

 When you create a new notebook Kubeflow by default assigns that Notebook pod the `default-editor` Kubernetes ServiceAccount.
-To better understand what this means for you as a user, you could run the following command in a notebook.
-This allows you to run `kubectl` inside it without providing additional authentication.
+This is a highly priviliged account and this also allows you to run `kubectl` inside the notebook server without providing additional authentication.